Burro Flats site: History

 The polychrome "main panel" paintings came to the attention of the general public due to the work of the ASASC.
 This was largely due to two of the crew members: the artist Charles La Monk, who made full-scale reproductions of several of the paintings, and who published a short report on his work in 1953, and Gordon Redtfeldt, who made several field sketches at this time.
 La Monk's paintings and Redtfeldt's sketches were circulated in the archaeological community, and knowledge of the existence of the site and the paintings began to spread.
 In 1959–1960, Dr. Charles Rozaire performed the first general survey of the area and he recorded eleven more-or-less distinct "sites."
 These were given the State of California site numbers CA-VEN-151 to CA-VEN-161; the Burro Flats painted cave itself thus became CA-VEN-160.
 Rozaire also performed new excavations in the same area where the ASASC had worked some years earlier.
 This was at what Rozaire had recorded as CA-VEN-151.
 These two "sites" are adjacent to each other, but are distinct; there was no archaeological deposit in the painted cave, the floor of which is bedrock.
 The artifacts that Rozaire recovered were added to the ASASC collections, and they are now also in the possession of the Autry Museum.
 Of the Burro Flats cave art, Rozaire noted that they are most like "those in the west-central coast ranges of Santa Barbara, Kern, Los Angeles, and Ventura counties."
 As such, the painting were composed in what is now called the Chumash-style.
 This was confirmed by the noted rock art expert, Campbell Grant, who visited the site in the mid-1960s.
 Grant recorded the main panel in detail and gave it his number Ventura-4, and he described it as his Ventureno (i.e. Eastern Chumash) type site (see Rock Paintings of the Chumash 1965).
 The area was examined again in 1973 by the archaeologist Franklin Fenenga, who consolidated all 11 of Rozaire's "sites" into a single large site, although Rozaire's 11 "site" numbers continued to be cited by many researchers.
 Fenenga said that, "Because of its magnitude, the complex of features which are integral to it, the dramatic physiographic location, the unmodified natural landscape, and the fine state of preservation [it is] one of the major examples of aboriginal American art, one of the most important archaeological sites in America [i.e. in the United States] and it certainly meets the criteria for inclusion in the National Register of Historic Places."
 The area that was first described by Rozaire in the 1960s, and later by Fenenga in 1973, was listed on the National Register in 1976.
 The listing is called "Burro Flats Painted Cave," which is of itself actually only one site-locus.
 The 25 acres that were listed include at least 24 loci, many of which include pictographs, petroglyphs, and cupules.
-In the border reduction, it is referred to as the "Burro Flats Site", the title-case version of the "Burro Flats site" found in many sources.
+In the border reduction, it is referred to as the "Burro Flats Site".